ROCm/clARMOR/README.txt

-After the benchmarks have finished building, they will be contained in the ~/benchmarks/ folder. clARMOR can then automatically run them through a series of benchmark scripts.
+After the benchmarks have finished building, they will be contained in the ~/benchmarks/ folder.
+The AMD Research OpenCL Buffer Overflow detector can then automatically run them through a series of benchmark scripts.

-The script 'bin/clamor-benchmarks' includes a collection of benchmark groups, benchmark names, and the command lines to run each of these benchmarks.
+The script 'bin/benchmarks.py' includes a collection of benchmark groups, benchmark names, and the command lines to run each of these benchmarks.

 The groups of benchmarks are declared at the top, and each is a Python string